Roughly dice the

 Salt (to taste)

 Olive Oil (2 Tbsp)

-in a hot dutch oven/large pot.
+to a hot dutch oven/large pot.
 Brown the beef pieces on all sides in batches and once they're browned well, remove them with a slotted spoon and set them aside on a plate.
-Repeat until beef is browned.
+Repeat until the beef is browned.

 Add the diced onions to the same pot and sauté them for a couple minutes until they turn soft and translucent.

 Add the garlic and sauté it for 2 minutes with the onions.

 Add the chopped celery and mushrooms to the pot and sauté them for a couple minutes.